Scientists Create ‘Spinach Heart Tissue’ To Solve Heart Problems, Organ Damage

 “The main limiting factor for tissue engineering is the lack of a vascular network.
 Without that vascular network, you get a lot of tissue death.”

-Without the capillary vessels, tissues will not have enough oxygen and nutrients to grow properly die – a major reason why studies and experiments on tissue regeneration often fail.
+Without the capillary vessels, tissues that do not have enough oxygen and nutrients to grow properly die – a major reason why studies and experiments on tissue regeneration often fail.

 Since 3D printing cannot duplicate the delicate vessels found in organs, the researchers at WPI turned to using plants instead, specifically spinach.
-None of the attempts have been successful until researchers at WPI decided to use leaves and made a ‘spinach heart tissue’.
+None of the attempts have been successful until researchers at WPI decided to use leaves and made “spinach heart tissue.”

 During the experiment, the researchers at WPI used a spinach leaf and performed decellularization – a process wherein plant cells are stripped using a detergent – leaving the spinach leaf to become just a flap of cellulose with its vasculature or network of veins intact.
 The scientists were then able to culture live and beating human heart cells into the spinach veins by injecting microbeads of fluids that mimic the size of blood cells in humans.